 - Overhead warmer to maintain your baby's body temperature

 Most babies recover from meconium aspiration.
-Meconium aspiration happens in 12% to 20% of all live births, so doctors and medical staff are very familiar with how to treat a baby’s condition quickly.
+Meconium happens in 12% to 20% of all live births, so doctors and medical staff are very familiar with how to treat a baby’s condition quickly.

 Baby’s Poop After Meconium